Victoria’s Secret Bombshell Devon Windsor Wears Nothing But Chanel Necklace For New Sultry Photo Shoot

 With six Victoria’s Secret Fashion Shows and a myriad of other runways and campaigns under her belt, there surely is no shortage of magazine cover opportunities for Devon Windsor.
 The 25-year-old lingerie model took to her Instagram page on Wednesday to share a sneak peek of her appearance on the cover of Ocean Drive magazine, in which she is featured topless.

-In the post in question, the Victoria’s Secret model is posing in front of a pastel pink wall while she wears nothing at all but a large Chanel neckless that spells out the name of the famous brand in dangling studded letters attached to a gold chain that loops twice around her neck.
+In the post, the Victoria’s Secret model is posing in front of a pastel pink wall while she wears nothing at all but a large Chanel necklace that spells out the name of the famous brand in dangling studded letters attached to a gold chain that loops twice around her neck.
 The necklace’s back clasp consists of a shorter chain swept over the model’s shoulder with Chanel’s famous logo positioned on Windsor’s hand.

-In addition to the bold piece of jewelry, Windsor is also wearing a pair of Chanel earrings that also spell out the name of the brand, with the right earring featuring the letters “C,” “H” and “A” and the left earring the remaining “N,” “E” “L” stacked on top of each other all the way down the length of her neck.
+In addition to the bold piece of jewelry, Windsor is also wearing a pair of Chanel earrings that also spell out the name of the brand, with the right earring featuring the letters “C,” “H,” and “A” and the left earring with the remaining “N,” “E,” “L” stacked on top of each other all the way down the length of her neck.

 The model has her arms positioned across her chest in a way that covers herself up and censors the photo.